grafana/grafana/docs/sources/panels/field-configuration-options.md

 # Field configuration options

-This page explains what field configurations and field overrides in Grafana are and how to use them.
+This page explains what field options and field overrides in Grafana are and how to use them.
 It also includes [examples](#examples) if you need an idea of how this feature might be useful in the real world.

-> **Note:** This documentation refers to a Grafana 7.0 beta feature.
-This documentation will be frequently updated to reflect updates to the feature, and it will probably be broken into smaller sections when the feature moves out of beta.

-The data model behind Grafana, the [data frame]({{< relref "../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure.
+The data model behind Grafana, the [data frame]({{< relref "../developers/plugins/data-frames.md" >}}), is a columnar-oriented table structure that unifies both time series and table query results.
 Each column within this structure is called a _field_.
+A field can represent a single time series or table column.

 Grafana allows to customize how a particular field is displayed in the visualization.

 ## Field configuration options and overrides

 Field configuration options allow you to change how the data is displayed in your visualizations.
 Options and overrides that you apply do not change the data, they change how Grafana displays the data.

-> **Note:** The time fields are not affected by field configuration options or overrides.

-_Field configuration options_, both standard and custom, are applied in the **Field** tab in the panel editor.
-Changes on this panel apply to all fields in the visualization.
+_Field configuration options_, both standard and custom, can be found in the **Field** tab in the panel editor.
+Changes on this tab apply to all fields (i.e. series/columns).
 For example, if you change the unit to percentage, then all fields with numeric values will be displayed in percentages.
 [Apply a field option](#configure-all-fields).

-_Field overrides_ are applied in the _Overrides_ tab in the panel editor.
-They are exactly the same as field configuration options except that they only change fields you select.
-The current feature only allows you to change one field at a time, but future improvements will offer more flexibility.
+_Field overrides_ can be added in the _Overrides_ tab in the panel editor.
+There you can add the same options as you find in the `Field` tab but they will only be applied to specific fields.
 [Apply an override](#override-a-field).

 All [field options](#field-options) are defined below.